 Your doctor will decide what dose of metronidazole to give you and how long you will need to be given this medicine for.

-Please contact the Poisons Information Centre in Australia on 131 126 or in New Zealand on 0800 764 766 for advice on overdose management.
+Please contact the Poisons Information Centre in Australia on 131 126 for advice on overdose management.

 Ask your doctor or pharmacist if you have any concerns.

-While you are being given DBL™ Metronidazole Intravenous Infusion
+While you are being given DBL Metronidazole Intravenous Infusion

 Things you must do

-If you become pregnant while you are being given DBL™ Metronidazole Intravenous Infusion, tell your doctor immediately.
+If you become pregnant while you are being given DBL Metronidazole Intravenous Infusion, tell your doctor immediately.

 If the symptoms of your infection do not improve, or if they become worse, tell your doctor.

-If you are taking DBL™ Metronidazole Intravenous Infusion for 10 days or longer, make sure you have any tests of your blood and nervous system that your doctor may request.
+If you are using DBL Metronidazole Intravenous Infusion for 10 days or longer, make sure you have any tests of your blood and nervous system that your doctor may request.

-If you need to have any other blood tests, tell your doctor you are receiving DBL™ Metronidazole Intravenous Infusion.
+If you need to have any other blood tests, tell your doctor you are receiving DBL Metronidazole Intravenous Infusion.
 Metronidazole may affect the results of some laboratory tests.

-Tell all doctors, dentists and pharmacists who are treating you that you are taking Metronidazole.
+Tell all doctors, dentists and pharmacists that you are being treated with Metronidazole.

 Things you must not do

-Do not drink any alcohol or any alcoholic drinks while taking (and for one day after stopping) DBL™ Metronidazole Intravenous Infusion.
-The use of alcohol with metronidazole may make you feel sick, vomit or have stomach cramps, headaches or flushing
+Do not drink any alcohol orany alcoholic drinks while being treated with (and for one day after stopping) DBL Metronidazole Intravenous Infusion.
+The use of alcohol with metronidazole may make you feel sick, vomit or have stomach cramps, headaches or flushing.